ansible/ansible/docs/docsite/rst/network_how_tos.rst

            host: "{{ inventory_hostname }}
            username: admin
            password: admin
-           transport; eapi
+           transport: eapi
            use_ssl: no

 When configuring the transport to use SSL, it is sometimes desirable to disable certificate validation.
-In order to disable ceriticate validation use the ``validate_certs`` option.
+In order to disable certificate validation use the ``validate_certs`` option.

 .. code-block:: yaml